DHRI-Curriculum/intro-python-workshop/lessons.md

 You should see the text `Hello world!` appear as output in the terminal window.

+Congratulations!
+You've written your first script.
+That's kind of a big deal.

 There are a couple of important things to note here.
 First, it bears repeating that you are moving between two different spaces, the text editor and the terminal.
 You wrote your Python script in the text editor, and used the terminal to run the script.
 Second, within in the text editor, you included the `print()` function  because, unlike in the REPL, things aren't automatically printed out when writing scripts.
 When you're in the text editor, you always need to include the `print()` function so that your output will appear in the terminal.

-Congratulations!
-You've written your first script.
-That's kind of a big deal.
+## A Note on Text

+Fundamentally, Python programs are just text files.
+You can write them in any text editor, like VS Code or Notepad on Windows.
+When you pass the text file to Python, it runs the code in the file one line at a time.
+There's nothing special about `.py` files—they're just regular text files.
+This makes them work well with command line tools like Git.
+The tools you've learned so far—the command line, Git, markdown, grep—are all designed to work well together, and the medium through which they all work is plain text.

-## Challenges
+## Challenge

 1. Rewrite your program so that you assign the message to a variable, then print the variable.
 This will make your program two lines instead of one.
 There's a fancy programmer word for rewriting your code without changing it's behavior—"refactoring."